 Want to shop for wireless router, but not sure where to start?

-Internet connectivity is very important these days, be it in office or be it at home.
-Right from your phone, PC, and tablet to live streaming on TV, electrical devices like an air conditioner, and lights all are connected to the internet these days.
-And to run all of these devices smoothly we need to have a good and powerful Wi-Fi router.
+Internet connectivity is very important these days, be it in the office or at home.
+Right from your phone, PC, and tablet to live streaming on TV, electrical devices like an air conditioner, and lights all are getting a connection to the internet these days.
+And, to run all of these devices smoothly we need to have a good and powerful Wireless router.
 So, today we will tell you how to find an ideal WiFi router for your home.

 A router that is specific to your needs

-Most of the ISPs provide a WiFi router with the connection, although it is good.
+Most of the ISPs provide a Wireless router with the connection, although it is good.
 But it is good only to connect your laptops and mobiles.
 These so-called free routers are mostly dated or have a very short range.
-You can check them by connecting it to your laptop, you will not be getting the top speed of your internet, and to get the top speed you will have to connect it with Ethernet cable.
+You can check them by connecting it to your laptop.
+You’ll not be getting the top speed of your internet, and to get the top speed you will have to connect it with Ethernet cable.

 Wi-Fi 802.11 a/b/g/n/ac standards

-With devices getting smarter and connectivity becoming more and more important, WiFi is also required to upgrade.
+With devices getting smarter and connectivity becoming more and more important, it’s also essential to upgrade WiFi.
 AC is the latest version of the WiFi, however, the N version routers and devices continue to do good sell.
 But buying a router that will be no longer in use in a couple of years time is a waste of money, especially when AC routers have dropped the price.

 Dual-band or Single band

 As you all know that every wireless communication that happens is done over frequency bands.
-The WiFi routers 802.11a, 802.11b and 802.11g all used to operate on a single band of 2.4GHz.
+The Wireless routers 802.11a, 802.11b, and 802.11g all used to operate on a single band of 2.4GHz.
 With traffic increasing every second in the band, 5GHz band was introduced and 802.11g and 802.11ac support both the bands.

-The devices which can use 2.4GHz and 5GHz both the bands are called as dual-band devices, similarly, the old devices which used to run on only 2.4GHz band are called the single-band routers, these devices are limited to slower speed because of its narrow width.
+The devices which can use 2.4GHz and 5GHz both the bands are called dual-band devices, similarly, the old devices which used to run on only 2.4GHz band are called the single-band routers.
+These devices are limited to slower speeds because of their narrow width.
 The 5GHz bandwidth is much wider than 2.4GHz and is much faster.

 The only drawback of the 5GHz bandwidth is that as it is wider the chance of losing signal is more.
 This was the reason the AC version was introduced.
 These routers throw the signal in the direction of the device in form of a beam, compared to a sphere signal thrown in the earlier versions.
 The faster internet speed means better quality videos and uninterrupted gaming experience.